The Best Areas to Stay in Nashville: A Neighborhood Guide

 - More local and less touristy

-Family-Friendly Tip: East Nashville has several parks and playgrounds, plus family-friendly cafés.
-It’s also a great spot if you’re renting a vacation home, which gives families more space to spread out.
+Family-Friendly Tip: Families visiting Nashville will appreciate East Nashville’s quirky, local vibe, food scene, and family-friendly cafés.
+The area also has several parks and playgrounds, and is a great spot if you’re renting a vacation home, which gives families more space to spread out.

 Top Hotels in East Nashville: